-Well-managed protected areas are a proven way to safeguard birds and biodiversity, mitigate climate change, and support local communities’ efforts to thrive sustainably.
-Although protected area coverage has increased steadily over the past decade, major conservation gaps remain in Latin America and the Caribbean.
-Recent studies indicate that only about 40 percent of Important Bird and Biodiversity Areas (IBAs) enjoy some form of protection, and that protected areas adequately cover the ranges of only nine percent of migratory bird species.
+Well-managed protected areas are a proven way to safeguard birds and biodiversity, mitigate climate change, and support local communities' efforts to thrive sustainably.
+Although protected area coverage has increased steadily over the past decade, significant conservation gaps remain in Latin America and the Caribbean.
+Recent studies indicate that only about 40 percent of Important Bird and Biodiversity Areas (IBAs) enjoy some form of protection and that protected areas adequately cover the ranges of only nine percent of migratory bird species.

 Additional countries with

 for priority species

 protection is unknown)

 *Needed to safeguard approximately

 Our Focus Birds Across the Americas

 Get Audubon in Your Inbox

 Let us send you the latest in bird and conservation news.

 Visit your local Audubon center, join a chapter, or help save birds with your state program.